 Tae Bo, a combination of martial arts and boxing with some dance moves mixed in, is one of the most popular exercise methods ever devised.
-Develop by martial artist Billy Blanks in 1976, Tae Bo promises to tone the body while giving a good cardiovascular workout.
+Developed by martial artist Billy Blanks in 1976, Tae Bo promises to tone the body while giving a good cardiovascular workout.
 It is designed to burn fat, help with losing weight and teach some self-defense techniques.
-Blanks has sold more than 85 million Tae Bo instructional videos since the first one was released in 1998.

 Building and Toning

-Blanks says Tae Bo will work on the upper body (arms, chest, shoulders), lower body (thighs, buns) and the core muscles (abs, spinal erectors, obliques).
+Tae Bo was titled based on the Korean word "Tae" -- meaning foot or leg -- to represent kicking and lower body movements, and "Bo" -- short for boxing -- to represent the upper body striking and defense.
+Blanks says Tae Bo not only works on the upper body (arms, chest, shoulders) and lower body (thighs, buns), but the core muscles (abs, spinal erectors, obliques) too.
 One of the goals of Tae Bo was to increase functional strength, which Blanks described as the type of strength used on a daily basis.

 Cardiovascular Workout